Words create our reality. And you have to be really careful – really careful with those words in your relationship or marriage.

-Keep foremost in your mind that he or she is probably trying to do their best, and not intentionally doing things to disappoint or irritate you.
-Remember what you love about the person you’re partnered with, and stop tearing them down at every opportunity.
-Habits can be hard to change, but it’s do-able.
+Keep foremost in your mind that your partner is probably trying to do their best, and not intentionally doing things to disappoint or irritate you.
+Remember what you love about the person, and stop taking every opportunity to point out where you find them lacking.

 We human beings sometimes have to have things get really bad before we do something about them.
 For example, tornado shelters are often built after a bad tornado.
 Recognize that just because your relationship has fallen into a ditch, it doesn’t have to stay there; you can build a tornado shelter for your relationship.

-3) It takes both people taking responsibility for the problem.
+3) Take responsibility for your part of the problem.

 If your answer for things becoming happier is for the other person to change, then that’s a problem.
 The only thing you have control over is yourself.
-Take a risk, and try tweaking your own behavior.
-Hopefully, your partner will respond.
+Take a risk and try tweaking your own behavior.
+Hopefully, your partner will respond and do the same.

 4) Apologize for your transgressions and forgive your partner’s theirs.

 If barbs have been slung around, it may take an apology and forgiveness on both sides.
 Nan and John could’ve “stayed mad” but instead they laughed and apologized.

 Remember the power that your words have in affecting the health of your relationship.